gbroder24/arthub_v1.0/README.md

 ### Acknowledgements
   - My Code Institute Mentor Rory Patrick Sheridan for feedback and suggestions.
   - My Code Institute Cohort Facilitator Lewis Dillon for project ideas and information.
+  - My Code Institute Tutor Rebecca for the suggestion of the login decorator of the checkout success.
   - My family, who helped keep me motivated during this challenging and fun project.

 [🔼 Back to top](#user-experience-ux)